sd2k/gravity/README.md

 still translate Components to Core today.

-By adopting a similar strategy as `jco transpile`, we've built this tool to produced Wazero output that adhere's to the Component Model's [Canonical ABI][canonical-abi].
+By adopting a similar strategy as `jco transpile`, we've built this tool to produced Wazero output that adheres to the Component Model's [Canonical ABI][canonical-abi].

 ## Installation